-Prior to arriving at Harvard, Jonathan worked at the World Resources Institute (WRI) as the ChinaFAQs Project Specialist in WRI's Climate and Energy Program.
-In this role, he worked in collaboration with a network of internationally renowned experts to translate and synthesize important scientific research and analyses about Chinese policies and actions on energy and climate change into materials that can be readily understood by policy makers and opinion leaders, including federal agencies and Congress.
+Prior to arriving at Harvard, Jonathan worked at the World Resources Institute (WRI) in Washington, D.C. as the ChinaFAQs Project Specialist in WRI's Climate and Energy Program.
+In this role, he worked in collaboration with a network of internationally renowned experts to distill important scientific research and analyses about China's energy and climate change policies and actions into materials designed to educate U.S. policy makers and opinion leaders, including federal agencies and Congress.

-Prior to arriving at WRI, Jonathan worked at Princeton University as a Research Associate in the Department of Geosciences.
-His research, which grew out of his senior thesis, focused on refining the models used to predict the response of methane emissions from arctic permafrost to climate change.
+Prior to joining WRI, Jonathan worked at Princeton University as a Research Associate in the Department of Geosciences.
+His research, which grew out of his undergraduate senior thesis, focused on refining the models used to predict the impact of climate change on methane emissions from arctic permafrost.

-Jonathan holds a S.M. in Environmental Science and Engineering from Harvard University and an A.B. from the Department of Geosciences and from the Woodrow Wilson School of Public and International Affairs at Princeton University, with minors in Environmental Studies and Chinese Language and Culture.
+Jonathan holds a Ph.D. in Earth and Planetary Sciences with a Secondary Field in Science, Technology and Society and a S.M. in Environmental Science and Engineering from Harvard University.
+He received his A.B. with high honors from the Department of Geosciences and from the Woodrow Wilson School of Public and International Affairs at Princeton University, with minors in Environmental Studies and Chinese Language and Culture.
 During his summers while attending Princeton, Jonathan worked at NOAA’s Geophysical Fluid Dynamics Laboratory and studied Mandarin at Beijing Normal University.
 For the summer of 2016, Jonathan was a visiting researcher at the Chinese Academy of Sciences, Institute of Atmospheric Physics in Beijing.

-Jonathan was a four year member of the Princeton Varsity Fencing Team.
-Along with fencing, Jonathan enjoys traveling to new places, the outdoors, and watching movies.
+Jonathan was a four-year member of the Princeton Varsity Fencing Team.
+Along with fencing, Jonathan enjoys traveling to new places, the outdoors, and watching movies with friends and family.